 John Moller graduated high school in 1947 and wanted to join the Australian Navy.
 His parents told him to wait a month before they would sign the paperwork since he was only seventeen years old.
-Once he was trained, John Moller was sent to Korea stationed on the HMS Sydney with 1,200 other sailors.
+Once he was trained, he was sent to Korea stationed on the HMS Sydney with one thousand two hundred other sailors.
 As a member of the supply branch, he was given a hot shower daily and he was sent out for two weeks to the east coast of Korea.
-Three squadrons of planes were sent off his aircraft carrier to the Korean mainland to bomb and strife the land.
-Since John Moller joined the reserves after returning home from the Korean War in 1952, he was then sent to the Vietnam War in a troopship.
-Luckily, John Moller has returned to Korea two times and he was able to see the vast improvements made to the country throughout the years.
+Three squadrons of planes were sent off his aircraft carrier to the Korean mainland to bomb and strafe the land.
+Since he joined the reserves after returning home from the Korean War in 1952, he was then sent to the Vietnam War in a troopship.
+Luckily, he was able to returned to Korea two times and to see the vast improvements made to the country throughout the years.

 Answering the Call For the Australian Navy

-John Moller enlisted in the Australian Navy in 1950.
-He was stationed on the HMS Sydney from 1951-1952.
-After returning to Korea twice after the war, John Moller was able to see first-hand the evolution of the buildings, roads, and culture.
+John Moller recalls enlisting in the Australian Navy in 1950.
+He shares that he was stationed on the HMS Sydney from 1951-1952.
+He comments on returning to Korean twice after the war and shares how he was able to see, first-hand, the evolution of the buildings, roads, and culture in South Korea.

 Can I Please Join the Australian Navy?

-John Moller joined the Australian Navy when he was seventeen with his parents' permission.
-Aboard the HMS Sydney which was an aircraft carrier with three flight squadrons, he worked in the supply branch.
-He was on the aircraft carrier along with multiple spitfire planes.
+John Moller recalls joining the Australian Navy when he was seventeen with his parents' permission.
+He describes working in the supply branch aboard the HMS Sydney, which was an aircraft carrier with three flight squadrons.
+He shares that he on the aircraft carrier along with multiple Spitfire planes.